Qld to keep borders shut for another month - Shepparton News

 Qld to keep borders shut for another monthBy AAP Newswire

-The Queensland government will keep state borders closed for least a month, citing concerns about community transmission of COVID-19 in southern states.
+The Queensland government will keep state borders shut for least a month amid continuing concern about community transmission of COVID-19 in southern states.

-Premier Annastacia Palaszczuk says the borders will stay shut on Tuesday as a Victorian man who had coronavirus was caught trying to the enter the state and two more local cases were reported.
+Premier Annastacia Palaszczuk says the borders will stay closed after a Victorian man who had coronavirus was caught trying to the enter the state and two more local cases were reported.

-"We said we would review at the end of the each month and there has been no advice from the chief health officer to change what we are doing," she said.
+"We said we would review it at the end of the each month and there has been no advice from the chief health officer to change what we are doing," she said on Tuesday.

-The premier said Chief Health Officer Jeannette Young wanted to see southern states, and NSW in particular, go through two COVID-19 incubation cycles without any cases of community transmission.
+The premier said Chief Health Officer Jeannette Young wanted to see southern states, and NSW in particular, go through two 14-day COVID-19 incubation cycles without any new cases of community transmission.

-"Dr Young, our chief health officer, has made it very clear that she doesn't want to see community transmission and there is community transmission at the moment in the southern states."

-She said her border closures had been vindicated by the arrest of a Victorian man with COVID-19 arriving at Brisbane Airport on Monday.
+The premier said her border closures had been vindicated by the arrest of a Victorian man who had COVID-19 arriving at Brisbane Airport on Monday.

-Victorian authorities had been trying to find the man after he tested positive for the virus a few weeks ago.

-"This is great work from the police that have been able to apprehend this man, who was trying to get into Queensland illegally," Ms Palaszczuk said.

-"This goes to show how strong our border measures and the fact that they are working."
+"This goes to show how strong our border measures are and the fact that they are working," Ms Palaszczuk added.

-The premier said contact tracing would be conducted on passengers on the flight and some may need to self-quarantine.
+Opposition Leader Deb Frecklington supported border closures as long as they are based on health advice and consistent.

+"We've had the Palaszczuk government allow exemptions for football coaches, for celebrities, and now we understand a possibility of a bikie, a Queensland bikie, coming back across the border," she said.

+Meanwhile, federal Tourism Minister Simon Birmingham urged the premier and her interstate counterparts to consider a proposed national COVID-19 hotspot regime to help ease interstate travel without increasing infection risk.

+"I find it incredibly disappointing that a premier like Annastacia Palaszczuk would be so closed-minded to even looking at the evidence and rule it out before she has seen it," he said.

-Queensland recorded another two COVID-19 cases in 24 hours to 9am, with the total number of active cases reaching 28.
+Queensland recorded another two COVID-19 cases in the 24 hours to 9am, with the total number of active cases reaching 28.
+All of those cases are part of a cluster linked to Queensland's Corrective Services Academy in Wacol.

-One case was an 18-year-old student at Staines Memorial College at Redbank Plains.
+One new case was an 18-year-old male student at Staines Memorial College at Redbank Plains, southeast of Brisbane.

-The school has closed indefinitely after another student tested positive on Sunday night.
+The school was closed indefinitely after another student tested positive on Sunday night.
 All 600 students are being screened.

-The second case was a 37-year-old male nurse who worked at Ipswich Hospital.

-The man felt abdominal pain and decided to get tested as a precaution.
+The second new case was a 37-year-old male nurse working at Ipswich Hospital's COVID-19 ward, who felt abdominal pain and decided to get tested as a precaution.

 Health Minister Steven Miles thanked the nurse for his exemplary actions.